 Oral Histories are available thanks to the efforts of the Bill Shaw Oral History Group.

 Enquiries should be directed to the Kalamunda Library front desk during Opening Hours.
 Alternatively,

 you can email us at email@example.com.

-If extensive help is required to research the collection, please make an appointment with the Local History Librarian.
-Telephone: (08) 9257 9852
+If extensive help is required to research the collection, please make an appointment with the Local History Librarian via telephone on (08) 9257 9852

-Follow us on the Kalamunda Libraries Facebook Page where ‘Wednesday Wonders’ images are selected from our Local History Collection and shared
+Follow us on the Kalamunda Libraries Facebook Page where images are selected from our Local History Collection and shared

 along with known details about the image.
-These weekly posts highlight our wonderful collection and stories of our area.
-Also featured on our Facebook Page is ‘Street Savvy Saturday’ in which we share the history of the districts’
+These posts highlight our wonderful collection and stories of our area.

 Search the library edition of this genealogical site for free at all public computers throughout the City of Kalamunda Libraries.